What is Django Admin and what is it used for?

 Exclude option

-Another way in which we can register the classes is through a decorator:
+Another way in which we can register classes is by using a decorator:

 @admin.register(Comment)